blhook/sql-helper-for-civilization-vi/README.md

 ![References](./SQLHelper_Civ/Resources/references.png)

 ## Changelog
-1.1.0: 05/05/2019 --
+* 1.1.0: 05/05/2019 --
-	-Added new Insert methods.
+ * Added new Insert methods.
-	-Cleaned up some issues where tables would sometimes disallow saving erroneously.
+ * Cleaned up some issues where tables would sometimes disallow saving erroneously.
-	-Added "Referenced From" and "References" selectors for accessing the Foreign Keys easier.
+ * Added "Referenced From" and "References" selectors for accessing the Foreign Keys easier.
-	-All Columns in the main search now have the ability to be filtered down (the icon next to the column header).
+ * All Columns in the main search now have the ability to be filtered down (the icon next to the column header).
-	-Misc.
+ * Misc.
 Cleanup and optimizing.
-1.0.0: 03/21/2019 -- Initial Release
+* 1.0.0: 03/21/2019 -- Initial Release

 ## Limitations
 * Simple queries and SQL statements: Remove full tables or more complex edits can't be supported with this.